shadowrager85/TrendVibe.AI/README.md

 Existing AI tools (Jasper, Copy.ai) are too broad and not built for shorts

-TrendVibe AI solves this by focusing only on short-form virality.
+ClipPulse AI solves this by focusing only on short-form virality.

 It acts like a trend radar + content strategist + scriptwriter — all in one lightweight system designed to run even on modest hardware.